manatki/manatki/docs/HKDderivation.md

 def deriveInstance[U[f[_]], TC[u[f[_]]], Field[_]](derivator: HKDDerivation[TC, Field]): TC[U] = macro ...
 ```

-This macro function will be provided by the library, so users wont need to define their own macros for each typeclass.
+This macro function will be provided by the library, so users won't need to define their macros for each typeclass.
 The code generated would be extremely simple.
 Let's imagine we have such typeclass
 ```scala
 trait HKDIdShow[U[f[_]]] {
   def encode(uid: U[Id]): String
 }
 ```
-which is simplest form of show
+which is the simplest form of show

 invocation of `deriveInstance[Product, HKDIdShow, Show]` will produce an equivalent of the following definition